 What are the four stages of sleep?

 In Stage 1, you slowly begin to drift off.
 You might feel like you're falling at some point during this stage and suddenly jerking back awake.
-The official name for this reaction is hypnic myoclonia, and it's totally normal (but stress and excess caffeine may make it more common).
+The official name for this reaction is hypnic myoclonia1, and it's totally normal (but stress and excess caffeine may make it more common).
 In this stage, your body and mind start "winding down," so to speak, traveling in and out of consciousness before you enter light sleep.

 Stage 2 is the light sleep stage, and we spend about 50% of our sleeping hours in it.
 Your heart and breath rate begin to slow down as you settle into rest.
 Your body temperature also drops.
-No REM yet, but your brain will start producing "sleep spindles," or rapid bursts of brain activity that regulate sleep.
+No REM yet, but your brain will start producing "sleep spindles2," or rapid bursts of brain activity that regulate sleep.

 Stage 3 (slow-wave sleep)

 Stage 3 is deep sleep (formerly Stage 3 and 4, which were combined), and it's the sleep stage involved in restoring your body.
 Deep sleep promotes muscle and tissue growth, along with cell repair.
 This stage is also sometimes known as delta sleep, as delta brain waves occur.
 If you wake up during deep sleep, you'll likely experience sleep inertia or grogginess.

 Lastly, we have REM, or rapid eye movement sleep.
 This is this stage in which most dreams occur, memories are consolidated, and our brains recharge.
 Breathing and heart rate go up, the brain is active, and the body no longer moves (to prevent us from acting out our dreams).